hivesolutions/appier/doc/events.md

-It's true that `Cat` could just import `MeowTracker` and invoke it directly in its `meow` method, however, that would be a conceptual violation that would intertwine the logic in a such a way that would cause problems down the road (it's natural for the cat tracker to be aware that cats exist, but not so natural for cats to be aware of trackers).
+It's true that `Cat` could just import `MeowTracker` and invoke it directly in its `meow` method, however, that would be a conceptual violation that would intertwine the logic in a such a way that would cause problems down the road (it makes more sense that a meow tracker, whatever that is, to be aware that cats exist, then for cats to be aware of meow trackers).

 Events are dispatched and handled synchronously, therefore after the `trigger` method returns, you can rest assured that all listeners have already processed